telerik/fiddler-everywhere-docs/get-started/configuration.md

 # Configuration

-In this article we'll discuss how to configure the HTTPS capturing in Fiddler Everywhere for the supported operating systems.
+This article explains how to configure the HTTPS capturing in Fiddler Everywhere for the supported operating systems.

 By default, the Fiddler Everywhere client intercepts insecure traffic (**HTTP**) only and needs an account with administrative rights to capture secure traffic (**HTTPS**).
 The Fiddler Everywhere client acts as a man-in-the-middle (against the HTTPS traffic).
 To enable capturing and decrypting HTTPS traffic, you will need to explicitly install a root trust certificate through the __HTTPS__ sub-menu in __Settings__.